influxdata/docs-v2/content/influxdb/clustered/reference/glossary.md

 ### values per second

-The preferred measurement of the rate at which data are persisted to InfluxDB.
+The preferred measurement of the rate at which data is persisted to InfluxDB.
 Write speeds are generally quoted in values per second.

 To calculate the values per second rate, multiply the number of points written